f0rw4rd/stheno-embedded-toolkit/README.md

 - **gdb** - GNU debugger
 - **nmap** - Network exploration tool
 - **dropbear** - Lightweight SSH server/client (includes dbclient, scp, dropbearkey)

+### Glibc Static Tools (new)
+- **ltrace** - Library call tracer (requires glibc for functionality)

+**Note on glibc static builds**: Due to glibc's design, "static" binaries built with glibc may still require certain runtime libraries for features like hostname resolution (NSS) and locale support.
+These tools are provided for environments where glibc is the standard C library.

 ## Supported Architectures